Less invasive procedures are available for this painful and uncomfortable scrotal condition.

 Varicoceles usually don't require treatment unless they affect quality of life or fertility.

-This minimally invasive procedure can be used both diagnostically and therapeutically.
+Spermatic cord block is a minimally invasive procedure used diagnostically and therapeutically.

 Most individual fertility issues can be assessed and treated, but some cases are 'unexplained.'